rsn8887/Hurrican/readme.md

 # Thanks

-Thanks to Poke53280/Eiswuxe for making such a great game, releasing the source, and making it freeware.
+Thanks to Poke53280 team for making such a great game, releasing the source, and making it freeware.

-Thanks to the other developers such as DKS/Pickle for extending the Hurrican source and adding SDL/OpenGL-ES support and more.
+Thanks to the other developers such as DKS and Pickle for extending the Hurrican source and adding SDL/OpenGL-ES support and more.

 Thanks to ScHlAuChi for telling me about this.